 Collecting the Keys

 On the commencement of your lease and collection of the keys we require a further two weeks rent.
-You may register with REConnect to make your rental payments.
+Keith Williams Real Estate partner with Re Connect, this is the preferred payment option for our clients.
+Tenants register with Re Connect to make their rental payments.
 This is a free service with no fees or charges when you sign up to pay your rent by direct debit.
 Our office would be more than happy to assist you with setting up this facility for you.
 Please be aware with your initial setup to allow three business days for direct debit payments to be cleared funds into our trust account.REConnect

 A condition report is document that includes the general condition of the property, including fittings and fixtures and any existing damage at the time you move in.
 Upon moving into the property the agency will complete and provide you with two copies, it is your responsibility to fully check the condition report for accuracy and make any relevant changes and return one fully signed copy to our office within three business days.
 Photo’s have been taken of the property prior to your lease commencement, which will be kept on file at the office.
 The condition report and photo’s are used at the end of your tenancy at the final inspection, therefore it is important that you review and return your copy to be kept on file.

 Urgent repairs such as burst water service, blocked toilet, roof or gas leaks, electrical faults and storm damage must be attended to immediately.
 Non urgent repairs should be put in writing.
 The landlord has 14 days to carry them out.
 If the damage was caused by yourself then you may be liable for covering the cost of repairs.